 As I noted in last week’s blog, there are many things IT organizations can learn from the website problems on Healthcare.gov.
 Here are five more things we all might learn from this website situation or any problem project that has these types of issues.

-Best practices and . . . → Read More: 5 More Things to Learn from the HealthCare.gov Website Problems
+Best practices and industry standards work.
+I have written previously . . . → Read More: 5 More Things to Learn from the HealthCare.gov Website Problems

 Channel surfing the other night I came upon the C-SPAN video replay of the congressional testimony regarding the Healthcare.gov website.
 Thinking about all the testimony and the political partisan points I was amazed at the project planning comments, lack . . . → Read More: 5 Things to Learn from the HealthCare.gov Website Problems